slidevjs/slidev/packages/create-app/template/slides.md

 You can use Vue components directly inside your slides.

-We have provided a few built-in components like `<Tweet/>` and `<Youtube/>` that you can use directly use.
-And add your custom components are also super easy.
+We have provided a few built-in components like `<Tweet/>` and `<Youtube/>` that you can use directly.
+And adding your custom components is also super easy.

 ```html
 <Counter :count="10" />